rubengv1999/Towards-Improving-Imbalanced-Automatic-Plant-Identification-Models-into-Fairer-Systems/README.md

 # Towards-Improving-Imbalanced-Automatic-Plant-Identification-Models-into-Fairer-Systems
-The code of the experiments, models, and training regime explained in this proposal.
+The code of the experiments, models, and training regime explained in this thesis.